baileyp/advent-of-code-2021/README.md

 library function to yield results in a specific order (previously callers didn't care) as well as a tweak to include the origin coordinate in the yielded values.

-Given how difficult day 18 was for me at (at this time) I've completely skipped day 19, this was satisfying.
+Given how difficult day 18 was for me and that - at this time - I've completely skipped day 19, this was satisfying.